Skip to main content

 Domain information

-You provide a domain as the domain in KameleoonClient configuration, which is used for storing Kameleoon visitor code in cookies.
+You provide a domain as the domain in KameleoonClient [configuration], which is used for storing Kameleoon visitor code in cookies.
 This is important when working with the getVisitorCode and setLegalConsent methods.
 The domain you provide is stored in the cookie as the Domain= key.

 Setting the domain

-The domain you provide indicate the URL address can use the cookie.
+The domain you provide indicates the URL address can use the cookie.
 For example, if your domain is www.example.com. the cookie is only available from a www.example.com URL.
 That means that pages with the app.example.com domain can't use the cookie.

 To be more flexible around subdomains, you can prefix a domain with ..
 For example, the domain .example.com allows the cookie to function on both app.example.com and login.example.com.